Jewish clubs and organizations

 At Chapman, you have a welcoming place to join in religious, social, and cultural programming on a regular basis, including these major Jewish observances and celebrations:

-- Passover: Fresh cooked kosher-for-Passover food is provided on campus at the Caf (Randall Dining Commons).
+- Passover: Each Year, Chapman University hosts a Passover Seder with kosher-for-Passover food.
+Throughout the holiday, you can enjoy fresh cooked kosher-for-Passover food, provided on campus at the Caf (Randall Dining Commons).

 - If you’re on a meal plan, simply show up as usual and there’s no extra cost to you.
 If you’re not on a meal plan, review Passover FAQs for information about how to purchase food.